Left ventricular assist device (LVAD)

 A ventricular assist device (VAD) — also known as a mechanical circulatory support device — is a device that helps pump blood from the lower chambers of your heart (ventricles) to the rest of your body.
 You may need surgery to implant a VAD while you wait for a heart transplant or to permanently help your heart produce enough blood flow.

-Although a VAD can be placed in the left, right or both ventricles of your heart, it is most frequently used in the left ventricle.
-When placed in the left ventricle it is called a left ventricular assist device (LVAD).
+Although a VAD can be placed (implanted) in one or both ventricles of your heart, it is most frequently implanted in the left ventricle.
+When placed in the left ventricle, it's called a left ventricular assist device (LVAD).